drduh/macOS-Security-and-Privacy-Guide/README.md

 For outgoing SSH connections, use hardware or password-protected keys, [set up](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) remote hosts and consider [hashing](http://nms.csail.mit.edu/projects/ssh/) them for added privacy.
 See [drduh/config/ssh_config](https://github.com/drduh/config/blob/main/ssh_config) for recommended client options.

-SSH can also be used to create an [encrypted tunnel](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html) to send traffic through, similar to a VPN.
+An SSH tunnel can securely route traffic through another computer, similar to a VPN.

 To use Privoxy running on a remote host on port 8118: